Sign Up for Our Newsletter!

 The following policies and guidelines govern the practices of engaging the community in philanthropic support in a way that protects ZERO’s donors, the staff, and the organization itself.
 ZERO is dedicated to the highest standards of ethical conduct in fundraising.

-To optimize funding from individuals and other entities, ZERO must be capable of responding quickly, and in the affirmative where possible, to all gifts offered by prospective donors.
-It is understood that, except where stated otherwise, these policies are intended as guidelines and that flexibility must be maintained since some gift situations can be complex, and decisions can only be made after careful consideration of a number of interrelated factors.
-Therefore, these policies will, in some instances, require that the merits of a particular gift be considered by the development committee and approved by the executive committee.
+To optimize funding from individuals and other entities, ZERO must be capable of responding quickly and, where possible, in the affirmative to all gifts offered by prospective donors.
+It is understood that, except where stated otherwise, these policies are intended as guidelines and that flexibility must be maintained, as some gift situations can be complex and decisions can only be made after careful consideration of several interrelated factors.
+Therefore, in some instances, these policies will require the development committee to consider the merits of a particular gift and recommend it to the executive committee for approval.

 Payment of commitments to ZERO may take the form of one or a combination of the following: cash, marketable securities, or real property that can be reasonably expected to be converted into cash within a one-year time period.
 Additionally, ZERO will accept in-kind goods and services as outlined below, including unrestricted, restricted, and endowment gifts.